Special routes of U.S. Route 322

 A total of at least five special routes of U.S. Route 322 currently exist.

 State College business route

-U.S. Route 322 Business is a 9-mile route following the original alignment of its parent.
+U.S. Route 322 Business is a 9 mi route following the original alignment of its parent.
 After the mainline of the route was shifted on to the Mount Nittany Expressway (whose western portion is now also part of Interstate 99), the business designation came into place.
 The entire route is known as Atherton Street, which begins in the west as a four-lane road that is mostly bordered by residential development.
 After passing by the southern entrance to Penn State University, the highway narrows to two lanes through the town center.
 West of downtown, the route is four lanes and offers a mix of periodic commercial development and more rural scenes.

 Chester County alternate truck route

 U.S. Route 322 Alternate Truck (US 322 Alt.
 Truck) is a 9.6 mi truck route of US 322 from Caln Township, Pennsylvania to West Goshen Township, Pennsylvania.
 The route bypasses a low-clearance underpass in West Goshen Township.
 The route begins at the US 322/US 30 interchange in Caln Township, then heads east along the US 30 freeway.
 The route exits the freeway at the US 30 interchange with PA 100 in West Whiteland Township, turning south along PA 100 and becoming a freeway before merging onto the US 202 freeway.
 After a brief concurrency with US 202, the route terminates at the US 202/US 322 interchange in West Goshen Township.